Use case

 Choose the fields

-Define the fields you want extracted and review the results on the first file.
+Define the fields you want extracted and review the results on the first file so you can confirm the schema before the full run.

 3